Opeolumike/UK-Precision-GridShift/README.md

 python gridshift_cli.py
 ```

-This opens an interactive console session with numbered menus and native file/folder picker dialogs for selecting your input file, output location, grids folder, and optional QA checkpoint CSV.
+This opens an interactive console session with numbered menus and native file/folder picker dialogs for selecting your input file, output location, grids folder, and optional GCPs/Checkpoints CSV.

 **Using the pre-built `.exe` (no Python or setup required):**